matepek/vscode-catch2-test-adapter/README.md

 2. [`webfreak.debug`](https://github.com/WebFreak001/code-debug),
 3. [`ms-vscode.cpptools`](https://github.com/Microsoft/vscode-cpptools)

 extensions in order.
-If it founds one of it, it will use it automatically.
+If it finds one of it, it will use it automatically.
 For further details check [VSCode launch config](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 **Remark**: This feature to work automatically (value: `null`) has a lot of requirements which are not listed here.